Ceboc/BesselZeros/Readme.md

     boost/math/special_functions/detail/airy_ai_bi_zero.hpp

 ### Warning!
-- This is still a work in progress, there are still problems with negative indices for bessels functions.
+- This is still a work in progress, there are still problems with negative indices for bessel's functions.
 - Comments still in spanish.